 Now that I am older and

 wiser less stupid, I can face the fact that local data is best served with a desktop native application.
 It also removes the need for trying to keep up to date with ever changing web standards and libraries, in exchange for ones that might last through an entire development process (crazy thought, I know.)

 To be honest, I didn’t even think about using Kivy for a desktop application at first.
-I went straight to PySide, as it’s slightly less bad licensing compared to PyQT.
-However it didn’t want to play ball with a halfway modern python version, 3.5, the oldest I will create new content on, 3.7-dev is preferred or 3.6 for stable.
+I went straight to PySide, as it’s less bad licensing compared to PyQT.
+However, at the time, it didn’t want to play ball with a halfway modern python version, 3.5, the oldest I will create new content on, 3.7-dev is preferred or 3.6 for stable.
 I then looked into alternatives, such as wx and Kivy.
 Lets just say a quick view at both of their home pages tells you plenty about who you trust more with front end design off the bat.

 Even thought Kivy seems to be aimed at more mobile development, including touch capabilities, I have found it to be extremely capable as a desktop application.
 It is also very appealing to me as it is no BS, MIT licensed.

 Just like any good python GUI, Kivy was a pain in the arse to install.
 On Windows, I just ended up grabbing the pre-compiled binaries from a well-loved unofficial binaries page.
 On my Linux VirtualBox, ended up having to disable 3D acceleration for it to start.

 However, once I was able to start coding, it became stupid simple to be able to get content on the screen fast, and manipulate them.
 After about four hours of coding in one night, I had this:

 An image viewer app that could display any directory of images.
 It included a preview bar that you could select past or upcoming images from, and control with either mouse clicks or keyboard presses.
 The actual code for it can be found here (just be aware it isn’t ready for the lime light yet, plenty of fixes to go.)